openaq/openaq-api-v2/README.md

 ## Overview
-This is the main API for the [OpenAQ](https://openaq.org) project.
-It is a web-accessible API that provides endpoints to query the real-time and historical air quality measurements on the platform.
+This repository contains the source code for the [OpenAQ API](https://api.openaq.org), a publicly-accessible API that provides endpoints to query the real-time and historical air quality measurements on the OpenAQ platform.

-The API is accessible at [api.openaq.org](https://api.openaq.org) and documentation can be found at [docs.openaq.org](https://docs.openaq.org/).
+> [!NOTE]
+> This repository is for setting up and deploying the OpenAQ API.
+If you just wish to access the public API to query data from the OpenAQ platform visit https://api.openaq.org or https://docs.openaq.org to learn more.

 ### Platform Overview